Friday Open Lectures

 SATURDAY LECTURES

-Venue: In person at BTPP, Studio 322, Custard Factory, Gibb Street, Birmingham B9 4AA
+Venue: In person at BTPP, 322 Custard Factory, Gibb Street, Birmingham, B9 4AA

 Register your attendance here